Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills Kilby Provincial Park and Campground

 Kilby Provincial Park is a small park with a beach and campground in the Fraser Valley.
 It’s located on the Harrison River in Harrison Mills.

-Although a provincial park, the site is managed by the Fraser Heritage Society which is a non-profit organization that also operates the Kilby Historic Site located just a 2-minute drive down the road.
+Although a provincial park, the site is managed by the Fraser Heritage Society which is a non-profit organization that also operates the Kilby Historic Site located just a two-minute drive down the road.

 Kilby Park, Beach and Campground

 The Kilby Historic Site is a museum with a general store, heritage buildings and farm animals.
-Its address is 215 Kilby Road and it’s about 22 kilometres southwest of Harrison Hot Springs.
+It’s located at 215 Kilby Road and it’s about 22 kilometres southwest of Harrison Hot Springs.
 The attraction is an interesting place and well worth checking out while in the area.

 Just down the street from the historic site is Kilby Park.
 It’s located on the edge of a particularly wide section of the Harrison River.
-At the park there is a really nice beach and both a day-use area and a campground.
+The park has a really nice beach and both a day-use area and a campground.
 There is also a boat launch, plus resident goats (or at least there have been when we’ve visited).

 Kilby Park and Goats in Autumn